AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/20_ES2018_async_iteration_and_more.md

 &nbsp;

-## Asynchronous Iteration
+## Asynchronous iteration

-With Asynchronous Iteration we can iterate asynchronously over our data.
+With asynchronous iteration we can iterate asynchronously over our data.

 [From the documentation:](https://github.com/tc39/proposal-async-iteration)
 > An async iterator is much like an iterator, except that its `next()` method returns a promise for a `{ value, done }` pair.

-To do so, we will use a `for-await-of` loop which works by converting our iterables to a Promise, unless they already are one.
+To do so, we will use a `for-await-of` loop which works by converting our iterables to a promise, unless they already are one.

 ```javascript
 const iterables = [1,2,3];